At a Glance

 - 2011 Placements within 1 year of graduation were 86% for undergraduates and 91% for graduate students.

-- Outstanding accomplishments: D. Paul Benjamin, PhD, for obtaining, the patent "Semantic Encoding and Compression of Database Tables;" Jean Coppola, PhD, for pioneering work in the field of gerontechnology; Catherine Dwyer, PhD, for expertise in the field of social networking research; and Richard Kline, PhD, Bernice Houle, PhD, and Pauline Mosley, PhD, for cultivating interest in technology among middle and high school students through FIRST robotics programs; Christelle Scharff, PhD, for promoting the development, of mobile applications for social change in Africa; James Lawler, DPS, for instilling in his students a lifelong commitment to community service
+- Outstanding accomplishments: Dr. Paul Benjamin, for obtaining the patent "Semantic Encoding and Compression of Database Tables;" Dr. Jean Coppola, for pioneering work in the field of gerontechnology; Dr. Catherine Dwyer, for expertise in the field of social networking research; and Dr. Richard Kline, Dr. Bernice Houle, and Dr. Pauline Mosley for cultivating interest in technology among middle and high school students through FIRST robotics programs; Dr. Christelle Scharff for promoting the development, of mobile applications for social change in Africa; Dr. James Lawler, for instilling in his students a lifelong commitment to community service.

 - Published research: Information security, distance education, e-Business, mobile applications for social change, formal methods, gerontechnology, handwriting analysis, patterns, pervasive computing, signal processing, robotics, data mining, graphics and visualization, human-computer interaction, multimedia, networking, programming languages, security, social networking, software engineering, and the impact of It on productivity and globalization